 You’ll walk upstream through the water for about a mile until you get to Lower Oneonta Falls.
 Depending on the season, at times you’ll be wading through chest-deep water which may be difficult for small children unless they can swim.
 Be sure you are dressed to get wet and wear shoes that have good traction.

-The waterfall at the end is a nice treat but the adventure of getting there is what you’ll enjoy the most.
+The waterfall at the end is a nice treat but the challenge of getting there is what you’ll enjoy the most.
 It’s one of our favorite places to visit in Oregon when we’re craving an adventure!

 To reach this little piece of bright blue paradise, you’ll need to hike the McKenzie River Trail.
 It’s kind of on the way to Bend if you’re taking Highway 22 through Salem.
 The trail is a 3.7 mile well-maintained, heavily trafficked out and back trail that is fairly flat the whole way.